 Modifying virtual content presented on opaque displays to simulate how it would look on see-through displays.
 The system takes virtual content and modifies it based on simulation characteristics of see-through displays to more accurately replicate how it would appear on an actual see-through display.
 It also evaluates placement of virtual objects to avoid user perception issues when presented on a simulated see-through display.

-10. Orientation and Proximity-Based Tactile Feedback for AR/VR Devices
+10. Electronic Device with Orientation and Proximity-Based Tactile Feedback System

 Apple Inc., 2023